 Clementine Bars

-Use both clementine zest and juice in this bar recipe.
+This recipe uses both clementine zest and juice.
 The creamy clementine filling is layered on top of almond crust, and baked until set.

 Substitute: